-DC 6.6W is an intermittent rheocrene spring located in a small unnamed tributary to Devils Canyon, approximately 656 feet above the main channel of Devils Canyon.
+DC 6.6W is an intermittent rheocrene spring located in a small unnamed tributary to Devils Canyon, approximately 200 meters above the main channel of Devils Canyon.
 The spring discharges from the Apache Leap Tuff at the contact with the underlying Whitetail Conglomerate.

 Photograph A-31.
-DC 6.6W, view of pool along surface water flowing reach, May 2011
+DC 6.6W, View of Pool Along Surface Water Flowing Reach, May 2011